-3. Historical Evolution of the UKCS Petroleum Fiscal Regime
+Historical Evolution of the UKCS Petroleum Fiscal Regime

-The historical evolution of the UK petroleum taxation system has been well described in a number of studies, for example Garnaut and Clunies Ross (1983), Abdo (2006; 2010b), Nakhleh (2008, 2010), HMRC (2010 a&b) and Usenmez (2010).
-However, it is our intention here to outline the historical evolution of this regime up to 2010, focusing on the consequences of the changes in the average tax rate.
+The historical evolution of the UK petroleum taxation system has been well described in a number of studies, for example Abdo (2006; 2010b), Nakhleh (2008), HMRC (2010) and Usenmez (2010).
+However, it may be beneficial here to outline the historical evolution of this regime up to 2010, focusing on the consequences of the changes in the marginal tax rate.
 This should allow us to trace, from the tax changes and other indicators, how governance of the UK petroleum fiscal regime shifted between the proprietorial and non-proprietorial models.